 In this study, there are two types of differential diagnosis of COVID-19: infectious disease(other viral pneumonia, bacterial pneumonia, mycoplasma infection, cryptogenic organizing pneumonia, eosinophilic pneumonia) and non-infectious disease(pulmonary hemorrhage, pulmonary edema and traumatic wet lung).
-To some extent, the imaging manifestations of these diseases may overlap with COVID-19, so it is great significance to combine the imaging signs of pulmonary lobular structure for differential diagnosis between COVID-19 and non-COVID-19.
-However, there are some limitations in this study, such as the small number of non-COVID-19 cases and the uncertain differential diagnosis.
+To some extent, the imaging manifestations of these diseases may overlap with COVID-19, so it is great significance to combine the imaging signs of secondary pulmonary lobular structure for differential diagnosis between COVID-19 and non-COVID-19.
+However, there are some limitations in this study:Firstly, there are few cases of non-COVID -19, resulting in partial statistical results bias.
+Secondly, there is no differential diagnosis between COVID-19 and other relatively certain diseases.
+Thirdly, in COVID-19 cases, the correlation between secondary pulmonary lobular structural signs and related laboratory indicators was not studied, such as C-reactive protein.
 This is also the research direction of the next step after increasing the number of samples.